-5 Ways to Soothe A Child’s Cold Symptoms At Home
+Soothe A Child’s Cold Symptoms At Home with These Remedies

 After 81 months of pregnancy, roughly 72 months of nursing babies, nine children, 5 hrs average sleep on the good nights, countless sack lunches, and (what feels like) a billion runny noses- I consider myself a seasoned parent.
 Not seasoned to the point of grandma-dom where you look back with almost all fond memories.
 No, I mean seasoned and in the frying pan still cookin’ kinda mom.
 My kids are ages 12 all the way down to Mr. Chubbs who is nine months, and they have given me much flavor-filled seasoning!
-At this point in my mothering career I don’t waste time with remedies that are purely a placebo, here is a list of things I have found to really work for dealing your child’s cold symptoms.
+At this point in my mothering career, I don’t waste time with remedies that are purely a placebo, here is a list of things I have found to really work for dealing your child’s cold symptoms.

-- Epsom Salt Baths– You can buy this in bulk HERE like I do or your local grocer may carry it.
+You can buy this in bulk HERE like I do or your local grocer may carry it.
 Sometimes it comes scented with Lavender.
-The truth of the matter is that pouring a hot tub with a cup of epsom salts will not only soothe your child’s achy body, it will also give them a little alone time (which, in my opinion, grumpy sick kids can use).
-Last time my six year old was sick with chills, I poured him a tub and as I walked out he sank into it sighing- “oh, that’s niiiiiice”.
+The truth of the matter is that pouring a hot tub with a cup of Epsom salts will not only soothe your child’s achy body, it will also give them a little alone time (which, in my opinion, grumpy sick kids can use).
+Last time my six-year-old was sick with chills, I poured him a tub and as I walked out he sank into it sighing- “oh, that’s niiiiiice”.
 It also makes them feel a bit pampered- which soothes the soul 🙂

 There are also some great essential oils that you can use.
 Be sure to do your research though- especially if you’re using on children.
 THIS VAPO RUB METHOD HAS ALWAYS WORKED FOR ME.
-The good news?, its pretty inexpensive. (note: this method should not be used on children under 6 months old per warning on the Vicks label.)
+The good news is it’s pretty inexpensive. (note: this method should not be used on children under 6 months old per warning on the Vicks label.)

 Add as much honey as you can possibly handle drinking.
 (I use local honey to get the benefits of overcoming local allergies and avoid any commercial add-ins).
 The more honey you can load in the better- it will coat your throat and offer sweet relief from the itchy scratchy’s!
 I do this just before bed and fall asleep as quickly as I can.

-5. Pillows and Books- Elevate your child, start with adding pillows to give them a steep incline and end with cutting the screen time.
+Elevate your child, start with adding pillows to give them a steep incline and end with cutting the screen time.
 It may seem like they are restful watching that show, but it is actually very stimulating and in many cases, sleep preventative.
-Put a book in front of them instead, something that would be interesting to look at for awhile- my boys are crazy about books with lots of pictures of animals, ocean life and volcanoes.
-I picked up some old national geographic at the second hand store and they will stare at them forever.
+Put a book in front of them instead, something that would be interesting to look at for awhile- my boys are crazy about books with lots of pictures of animals, ocean life, and volcanoes.
+I picked up some old national geographic at the second-hand store and they will stare at them forever.
 Except when they are super tired and sick- then they look as long as they can keep their eyelids propped open which isn’t very long when they are this comfy!
 Getting them to rest is the key.

 Five ways to soothe a child’s cold symptoms from a mom in the trenches just like you.
-Good luck my friends and may the end of cold season soon be upon us!
+Good luck my friends and may the end of the cold season soon be upon us!